QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 ===============

-Let's try simulating some of these trajectories
+Let's try simulating some of these trajectories.

-We will focus in particular on whether or not innovation cycles synchronize across the two countries
+We will focus in particular on whether or not innovation cycles synchronize across the two countries.

-As we will see, this depends on initial conditions
+As we will see, this depends on initial conditions.

-For some parameterizations, synchronization will occur for "most" initial conditions, while for others synchronization will be rare
+For some parameterizations, synchronization will occur for "most" initial conditions, while for others synchronization will be rare.

-The computational burden of testing synchronization across many initial conditions is not trivial
+The computational burden of testing synchronization across many initial conditions is not trivial.

-In order to make our code fast, we will use just in time compiled functions that will get called and handled by our class
+In order to make our code fast, we will use just in time compiled functions that will get called and handled by our class.

-These are the ``@jit`` statements that you see below (review :doc:`this lecture <numba>` if you don't recall how to use JIT compilation)
+These are the ``@jit`` statements that you see below (review :doc:`this lecture <numba>` if you don't recall how to use JIT compilation).